 Eastek International stands committed to complying with U.S. law regarding “Conflict Minerals” from the Democratic Republic of Congo.

-In August, 2012, the United States Security and Exchange Commission (SEC) adopted the Dodd-Frank Act addressing “Conflict Minerals.”
-This act governs disclosure and reporting obligations for U.S. companies using T3G conflict minerals (tantalum, tin, tungsten and gold) sourced from the Democratic Republic of the Congo or an adjoining country.
+In August 2012, the United States Security and Exchange Commission (SEC) adopted the Dodd-Frank Act addressing “Conflict Minerals.”
+This Act governs disclosure and reporting obligations for U.S. companies using T3G conflict minerals (tantalum, tin, tungsten, and gold) sourced from the Democratic Republic of the Congo or an adjoining country.

 Eastek International is committed to ensuring that all materials or components procured from suppliers comply with the Dodd-Frank Act’s rules regarding Conflict Minerals.
-Eastek is carefully monitoring developments in our supply chain to meet our customer requirements and compliance to this Act.
+Eastek is carefully monitoring developments in our supply chain to meet our customer requirements and compliance with this Act.